-The Patient Safety Board was set up in 2006 under the Chairmanship of Mr Simon Patterson-Brown with the aim of 'maintaining and improving patient safety through research and evidence'.
-The PSB recognises the need to promote a safe environment for patients undergoing surgery, through recognition, pre-emption and remediation of surgical error - both technical and non-technical.
+The College recognises the need to promote a safe environment for patients undergoing surgery, through recognition, pre-emption and remediation of surgical error - both technical and non-technical.
 By the elevation of the awareness of the potential for, and impact of, medical error on surgical patients it is hoped that the performance of operating teams will improve and that surgery will become safer for the patient.

-- Teaching and training of patient safety issues to the surgical community
+- Teach and train patient safety issues to the surgical community

-- Research and development of all issues related to patient safety in the operating environment
+- Research and develop all issues related to patient safety in the operating environment

-- Setting standards for the practising surgeon in relation to patient safety issues
+- Set standards for the practising surgeon in relation to patient safety issues

 - Develops and runs courses on patient safety and related topics